 Table of Contents_

-If you have been shopping for a personal transportation vehicle, you may be wondering the differences when considering hoverboards vs electric scooters.
+If you have been shopping for a personal transportation vehicle, you may be wondering about the differences when considering hoverboards vs electric scooters.
 The best hoverboards have some serious features, but so do motorized scooters.
 Keep reading to find out the pros and cons and both.

-Hoverboards, otherwise known as self-balancing scooters, and motorized scooters do have a lot in common, as they are comparable when it comes to speed, maximum range, and more.
+Hoverboards, otherwise known as self-balancing scooters, and motorized scooters, do have a lot in common, as they are comparable when it comes to speed, maximum range, and more.
 The same cannot be said when considering hoverboards vs snowboards, as they are completely different.
 However, there are also some key distinctions to be made between hoverboards and electric scooters.

 Hoverboards can be used to pull off plenty of neat tricks to impress family and friends.